wailmardini/OOP-Workshops/WS03/readme.md

      ```void set(const char*, int, double);```
 It uses three input parameters to initialize a Train object.
 It receives the name of the train, the number of people on the train and the speed of the train.
 It validates the data values received and uses these data values to set the respective data members, only if all of them are valid.

-All the data values are valid if a) the first parameter is not nullptr and the length of the name is greater than zero, b) the number of people is not negative, and c) the speed is between zero and MAX_SPEED (inclusive).
+All the data values are valid if a) the first parameter is not nullptr and the length of the name is greater than zero, b) the number of people is between zero and MAX_PEOPLE (inclusive), and c) the speed is between zero and MAX_SPEED (inclusive).
 You must use strncpy() to copy the first MAX_NAME_LENGTH characters from the input parameter to the data member that holds the name of a train.

 If the data values are invalid, the member function initializes the Train object to a safe empty state.
 You may use your own definition of a safe empty state.
 However, you must document your definition as comments.
-Otherwise, you will lose marks.
+Otherwise you will lose marks.

 The member function getNumberOfPeople:
     ```int getNumberOfPeople() const;```
 This query returns the  number of people on a train.

 The member function getName:
    ``` const char* getName() const; ```